jshrake/ddg/README.rst

     In abstract algebra, an abelian group, also called a commutative group, is a group in which the result of applying the group operation to two group elements does not depend on their order (the axiom of commutativity).

-ddg wa integral of sin x / x from negative inf to inf -b

-    | Launches your browser and opens the Wolfram Alpha result

 ddg rt Drive -b

     | Equivalent to doing !rt Drive on www.duckduckgo.com